Working with Files

 newFile.Replace(originalFile, backupFile: backupPath, ignoreMetadataErrors: true);

-Replace is the recommended way to atomically commit changes: write to a temporary file, then call Replace to swap it into place.
+Replace is the recommended way to atomically commit changes: write to a temporary file, then call it to swap the temp file into place.

 Deleting